Sigrid Kirsten Hansen

 *A runny nose that is not clear

-If, in the opinion of the provider, the child is too ill to remain in care or if the child develops a fever of 99.9 degrees or higher, the parent/legal guardian will pick up the child when requested by the provider.
+If, in the opinion of the provider, the child is too ill to remain in care regardless of a fever or if the child develops a fever of 99.9 degrees or higher, the parent/legal guardian/partner will pick up the child when requested by the provider and obtain proper doctor’s clearance if necessary.

-In the event that an evacuation is necessary due to fife, the fife alarm will be activated and all children will be escorted out of the home.
-Depending on the seriousness of the situation, children will either be escorted to the backyard or to the front.
+In the event that an evacuation is necessary due to fire, the fire alarm will be activated, and all children will be escorted out of the home.
+Depending on the seriousness of the situation, children will either be escorted to the back yard or to the front.

 9. FOOD NUTRITION PROGRAM:

 Meals are served Monday through Friday.
-Breakfast is served at 8:30 a,m.
-Lunch is served at 11:45 a.m. and an afternoon snack is served at approximately 3:45/4:00 p.m.
+An a.m. snack is served at 9:00 a.m.
+Lunch is served at 12:00 p.m. and finally dinner at 4:00 p.m.
 NO EXCEPTIONS.
-Please have your child fed prior to dropping himlher off at daycare.
+Please have your child fed prior to dropping him/her off at daycare and please refrain from having the child come in with food in their hands unless medically necessary.

-INFANTS ONLY: Formula or breast milk must be provided by the parents.
-If unmixed powdered formula is brought, purified drinking water must accompany the formula if your infant is 6 months or younger.
+INFANTS ONLY: The provider is required to furnish at all times a powered formula.
+If the parents choose not to use that formula then formula or breast milk must be provided by the parents.
+If unmixed powered formula is brought, purified drinking water must accompany the formula if your infant is 6 months or younger.

 10. OUTSIDE FOOD ITEMS BROUGHT INTO DAYCARE:

-If you would like your child to celebrate his/her birthday with something special ie: cupcakes, muffins, (they are the easiest) ,etc. Please have the items here at time of drop off in the morning.
-Also please check with staff to see if we have any children sensitive to food allergies
+If you would like your child to celebrate his/her birthday with something special ie: cupcakes, muffins (they are the easiest), etc. Please have the items here at time of drop off in the morning.
+Also please check with staffing to see if we any children sensitive to certain food allergies.

-During summertime months please apply sunscreen on your child/ren prior to care.
-I will apply sunscreen to your child/ren during the day as is required if permission is given by the parent.
-Note if the child should become burned the staff of In Kirsten's Care or I will not be held responsible.
+During summertime months please apply sunscreen to your child/ren prior to care.
+I will apply sunscreen to your child/ren during the day as appropriate/required, if permission is given by the parent.
+Note, if the child should become burned, the staff of In Kirsten's Care or I will not be held responsible.

-Toys may come from home but understand that we will not be held responsible if they become lost or broken.
+Toys may come from home but understand that we will not be held responsible if they become lost, damaged, or broken.
+NOTE: Due to COVID-19 toys from home are being discouraged and should remain at home.

-Any items that are brought into daycare please have them labeled appropriately.
-For example: blankets, bottles, toys, and clothing.
+Any items that are brought into daycare, please have them labeled appropriately (this excludes individual diapers).
+For example: blankets, bottles, and clothing.

 18.LANGUAGE: